 Availability The parameter is only available in advanced mode.
-Description Specifies the conversion function used for High Dynamic Profile (HDR).
+Description Specifies the OETF function (opto-electric transfer function) used for High Dynamic Profile (HDR).
 HDR is a digital technique of compositing and tone-mapping of images that aims at extending the dynamic range of an image beyond the native capability of the capturing device, in order to increase the luminosity contrasts in a picture.
 Values None (SDR = Standard Dynamic Range) HLG (= Hybrid Log-Gamma, developed by BBC and NHK) PQ (= Perceptual Quantizer, developed by Dolby Lab.
 Inc.) S-Log3 (developed by Sony) V-Log (developed by Panasonic) Default value None (SDR)